Our Mission, Vision, & Story

 The idea of following each other and not orienting around a leader is also important to us:

-flowing shifts in leadership, of community action and mutual uplift
+flowing shifts in leadership, of community action and mutual uplift,

 agility and responsiveness to the environment,